 If you plan to go out at night, it is, like everywhere in Colombia, advisable to book transport via an app like Uber, Didi, or InDrive, even for short distances.
 This is very cheap in Colombia, and locals do the same.
 You should not walk alone at night or around remote areas.

-Check out our safety tips for Colombia and our intro guide for traveling alone in Colombia.
+Check out my safety tips for Colombia and intro guide for traveling alone in Colombia.

 Barranquilla features a tropical savanna climate with high humidity.
 Temperatures in Barranquilla typically range from around 28°C to 33°C (82-91°F) during the day and fluctuate around 24°C (75°F) at night; the “coldest” months in Barranquilla are January and February with a maximum temperature of approximately 31°C (88°F).
 The driest months are January to March while the most rain tends to fall in October.
 The dry months usually also feature a nice breeze which makes them a very enjoyable time to visit.